sheldonkhall/ldbc_snb_datagen/README.md

 Finally, start the Grakn engine and the SNB data for the small graph can be loaded by executing the Grakn loading script:

 `./runGrakn.sh`

+NB: A bug in Graql shell currently means you will have to press ctrl+c when the runGrakn.sh script hangs after printing "{}".